sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 The [like operator][0635] looks for similarities to a given special string.

-But the most safe, straightforward way to update a record is to knowing its id:
+But the most safe, straightforward way to update a record is knowing its id:

 ```sql
 update foods